-The Health & Safety Officer should maintain a Medi-Check List of all pupils with allergies, or specific notable medical conditions, copies of which are to be updated each half term and circulated amongst staff (Appendix 2).
-Care Plans will be prepared for pupils with significant medical conditions (Appendix 3).
+The Health & Safety Officer should maintain a Medi-Check List of all pupils with food allergies for the Catering Manager and Housekeeping staff (Appendix 2).
+All other medical information is stored securely on iSAMS and can be accessed by staff members at any time.
+Care Plans will be prepared for pupils with significant medical conditions (Appendix 3) for ease of access.